ileskaa/neural-network/docs/project-spec.md

 The aim is the use only Numpy, and possibly Matplotlib, as external libraries.
 Numpy because it performs vector and matrix operations much faster than if I were to implement them myself.
 And Matplotlib if I want to plot some charts to illustrate the training process.

+## Deployment

-At the end of this course, I would like to save my optimized parameters, using [numpy.savez](https://numpy.org/doc/stable/reference/generated/numpy.savez.html) for example, and deploy my model via some cheap cloud provider so that my project can be easily tested.
+At the end of this course, I would like to save my optimized parameters, using [numpy.savez](https://numpy.org/doc/stable/reference/generated/numpy.savez.html) for example, and deploy my model via some cheap cloud provider so that my project can easily be tested.
 The aim is to create a simple browser-based interface where users can draw digits with mouse or finger, which the model would then recognize.

 ## Programming Languages